aryaemami59/react-mobile-share/README.md

 }
 ```

-This will invoked when any failure occures.
+This will invoked when any failure occurs.

 ## 📜 License